kkbrum/natstrat/cran-comments.md

 * checking package dependencies ...
 NOTE
 Package suggested but not available for checking: 'gurobi'

-As "gurobi" is a commercial software, the R package needs to be installed through a download from their website and is not available on CRAN.
-This package is not required for my package as I provide an alternative using "Rglpk" from CRAN, but it is recommended.
-I have checked for the gurobi package in the code before using it with requireNamespace(), and have mentioned gurobi and its installation in the description of the package.
+As 'Gurobi' is a commercial software, the R package needs to be installed through a download from their website and is not available on CRAN.
+This package is not required for my package as I provide an alternative using 'Rglpk' from CRAN, but it is recommended.
+I have checked for the 'gurobi' package in the code before using it with requireNamespace(), and have mentioned 'gurobi' and its installation in the description of the package.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package.